-Astoria is a Mauritian-domiciled investment holding company which is listed in South Africa (JSE) and Mauritius (SEM).
-Astoria became a 100% subsidiary of RAC during the previous financial year.
-During this year, RAC sold its interests in Outdoor Investment Holdings, Trans Hex, Vehicle Care Group, ISA Carstens and the JB Private Equity Partnership to Astoria in exchange for Astoria shares.
-90,1% of these shares were distributed to RAC shareholders post year-end, on a one-for-one basis.
+Astoria is a Mauritian-domiciled investment company which is listed in South Africa (JSE) and Mauritius (SEM).
+Astoria owns interests in Outdoor Investment Holdings, Trans Hex, Vehicle Care Group, ISA Carstens, Afrimat and RAC.
+More information about Astoria can be found at www.astoria.mu.